lacerbi/optimviz/README.md

 [Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about other projects I am involved with, or drop me an email at  <luigi.acerbi@nyu.edu> to talk about computational modeling, optimization, and MCMC.

+I have been giving seminars and tutorials on optimization, model fitting, and model comparison.
+If you are interested, see [my webpage](http://luigiacerbi.com/tutorials/).

 ## Optimizers

 The optimization algorithms visualized here are: